Guide

 What is a cash flow forecast?

-Cash flow projection is a financial tool that predicts how much money your business will have at specific future dates.
-It estimates incoming and outgoing cash to show your expected cash position.
+A cash flow forecast is a financial tool that predicts how much money your business will have at specific future dates by estimating incoming and outgoing cash.
+It shows your expected cash position so you can plan spending, avoid shortages, and make informed decisions about growth.

 A cash flow projection is different from a cash flow statement.
 While a statement looks back to past cash flows, a projection looks forward.